 Jon Gilbert is a solicitor specialising in construction law.
 Jon trained at Hogan Lovells and qualified into the construction disputes team there in 2011.
 He joined LexisNexis in February 2016.
 Jon has experience of acting for various parties (including employers, main contractors, subcontractors and project managers) in relation to disputes arising out of construction and engineering projects in various jurisdictions.
 Jon has acted for clients in TCC litigation, arbitration, adjudication and mediation as well as providing advice on various aspects of construction and engineering projects.

 Becky Johnson is a solicitor specialising in non-contentious construction law.
 Becky also has experience in advising in connection with construction disputes, including adjudication.
 Becky joined Lexis®PSL in 2014.
 She qualified as a solicitor at Olswang LLP in 2009 and subsequently joined Wedlake Bell LLP in 2011.
 Becky is experienced in advising clients across the construction industry including developers, funders, contractors, consultants and specialist sub-contractors in relation to all matters relating to construction projects.

 Emma is a paralegal in the LexisPSL Environment and Construction teams.
 Before joining LexisNexis she obtained her LLM in Environmental and Public Law and was called to the Bar in 2015.
 She has a keen interest in environmental and energy law, having previously been a legal intern at ClientEarth, a volunteer at a Environmental Law Foundation (ELF) pro bono clinic and having organised several Public Interest Environmental Law (PIEL) UK annual conferences.
-Away from the office, Emma likes planning her next globetrotting adventure and experimenting with new recipes when she returns.
+Emma is also a legal volunteer with the Free Representation Unit.